ShaiBatonya/ShaiBatonya/README.md

 ---

 ## 🎯 **My Learning Journey**
 Always staying up-to-date with the latest trends in tech, and diving deep into frameworks like **React**, **Node.js**, and cloud technologies.
-I’m also a firm believer in giving back to the community by sharing my knowledge through GitHub, Linkedin posts, and open-source contributions.
+I also firmly believe in giving back to the community by sharing my knowledge through GitHub, LinkedIn posts, and open-source contributions.

 ---